faasm/faasm/README.md

 globally to support large-scale parallelism.

-Faasm combines software fault isolation from WebAssembly with standard Linux tools, to provide security and resource isolatation at low cost.
+Faasm combines software fault isolation from WebAssembly with standard Linux tools, to provide security and resource isolation at low cost.
 Faasm runs functions side-by-side as threads of a single runtime process, with low overheads and fast boot times.
 The underlying WebAssembly execution and code generation is handled by [WAVM](https://github.com/WAVM/WAVM).

-Faasm defines a custom [host interface](docs/host_interface.md) which is an extension of [WASI](https://wasi.dev/), including serverless-specific tasks (e.g. invoking other functions and managing state), as well as interacting with serverless abstractions required by existing applications and libraries (e.g. using the filesystem and networking).
+Faasm defines a custom [host interface](docs/host_interface.md) which extends [WASI](https://wasi.dev/) to include function inputs and outputs, chaining functions, managing state, accessing the distributed filesystem, dynamic linking, pthreads, OpenMP and MPI.

 A preprint of our paper on Faasm can be found [here](https://arxiv.org/abs/2002.09344).